CalcKit — Free UK Calculators

 • Retail and wholesale pricing where the cost is known and consistent

 The important thing is to be consistent and explicit about which one you mean whenever you discuss pricing or profitability with anyone else.
+For a step-by-step walkthrough of applying the right one when setting prices, see how to price your products.

 Common Mistakes to Watch Out For